vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-portal-vein-thrombosis.md

 ## Evaluation

 - RUQ U/S with doppler
     - Once identified,  should be further assessed with triple phase CT or MRI with Gadovist contrast to exclude HCC with tumor thrombus
 - Pts with newly identified PVT should undergo EGD to evaluate for high-risk varices, both for diagnostic and therapeutic considerations

 - PVT in pts without cirrhosis should prompt evaluation for hypercoagulable disorders

 ## Management

-- Start anticoagulation if acute thrombus occludes >50% of main portal vein, <50% but extends into SMV, thrombus is symptomatic, or patient is a transplant candidate (irrespective of size).
+- Start AC if acute thrombus occludes >50% of main portal vein, <50% but extends into SMV, thrombus is symptomatic, or patient is a transplant candidate (irrespective of size).
 Requires discussion with attending/transplant team.
     - Anticoagulation options: warfarin, LMWH, or DOAC
     - DOAC’s are safe in Childs Class A, can be used with caution in Childs B, and are contraindicated in Childs C